Unless you’re a buy-and-forget investor, managing a portfolio of shares is an ongoing activity.

 But over five or ten years, such corrections are likely to be overpowered by the long-term, sustainable growth of the companies you own (assuming your investment strategy is sound).

-And here’s a quarterly performance review I made earlier which goes into some more detail on why tracking short-term performance is such a bad idea.
+Here’s a quarterly performance review I made earlier which goes into some more detail on why tracking short-term performance is such a bad idea for most investors.

 When it comes to portfolio management, a little goes a long way